Vishnu-1909/Netflix-Clone/README.md

 💙 Awesome Landing Page
 🌐 Deployment
 🚀 And Many More Cool Features

-✅ This is a lot of work.
-Support my work by subscribing to the Channel Setup .env file
+Setup .env file
 PORT=5000
 MONGO_URI=your_mongo_uri
 NODE_ENV=development
 JWT_SECRET=your_jwt_secre
 TMDB_API_KEY=your_tmdb_api_key

 Run this app locally

 npm run build
 Start the app
 npm run start